Sixth College: Academic buildings, on-campus housing, and other facilities

 The North Toreey Pines Living & Learning Neighborhood hosts a number of Living-Learning Communities (LLCs).
 For fall Quarter 2025, this includes the Multicultural Living-Learning Community for students of various backgrounds (mainly students of color) and the African Black Diaspora LLC for students of African descent, which is open for any student with a housing contract to apply for (during their housing application) and allows non-Sixth College and transfer students, who typically live in specific transfer housing areas rather than and regardless of their assigned colleges of registration, to select a room in Sixth to participate in these programs, which offer some light extra programming and activities related to their theme, if their applications are selected.
 Additionally, Sixth College also currently hosts Gender Inclusive Housing, which is open for all students at UC San Diego to opt-into on their housing application/forms on the campus-wide HDH housing portal, as well as the OASIS LLC designed specifically for first-generation college students from under-served high schools who are already participating in the OASIS Program, including OASIS Summer Bridge, to live together in order to continue building their supportive relationships from earlier in the program and receive support and advice from each other as well as student staff (e.g. the RA in charge of the OASIS LLC program/floor(s)).
-Due to the extra capacity and room space, as of 2023, Sixth College also houses overflow students from Marshall, which is running even lower on capacity in their already usually smaller facilities with less rooms/spaces (pre-construction) due to construction and closure/demolition of current facilities, Muir, and other areas on campus as capacity constraints around campus require.
-However, the LLCs and other housing programs (e.g. Gender Inclusive Housing) (including which ones are offered by HDH on a campus-wide level, the ones which are hosted at Sixth, and their locations within Sixth) and overflow housing may be fluid and may change or vary.

 An image of the Kaleidoscope building at the North Torrey Pines living & learning community, the new residence halls of Sixth College.